 The process of modernizing a business to use new tools and technologies is key to digital adoption.
 Yet even in countries like the UK or Germany, most small and medium-size companies are lagging far behind.
 At the same time, savvy multinationals are pulling away from the pack and leaving everyone else in the dust.
 The results for the Mittelstand around the world will ultimately be disastrous.
 While Adidas is busy setting up fully digital, robotic manufacturing sites near customers, Asian manufacturers are wondering why their OEM business is shrinking year-on-year.

-In summer 2017 we did a brand and marketing audit for a company that completely missed out on digitalization and digital marketing.
+In Summer 2017 I did a brand and marketing audit for a company that completely missed out on digitalization and digital marketing.
 It was one of two manufacturers of portable audio equipment of a specific type.
 In 2010, it had slightly higher sales than its digitally savvy competitor.
 In November 2017, it was acquired by the very same competitor, who had grown tenfold in the same period, simply by modernizing and adopting digital marketing strategies such as, in this particular case, Instagram, and introducing digital co-working tools throughout the enterprise.

 Taiwan has a low birth rate and not enough talent for its many high-tech industries.
 Yet only 8% of companies surveyed actively use LinkedIn to look for and engage with potential candidates.
 The same companies that don’t understand digital platforms for HR or marketing are also behind when it comes to the digitalization of other businesses processes.